mschmidt87/mschmidt87.github.io/software.md

 ## Machine Learning

 I have a collection of machine learning models that I implemented for testing and educational purposes.
-Currently, it comprises code for an autoencoder and a variational autoencoder.
 The code is hosted in my public github repository: [ml_code](https://github.com/mschmidt87/ml_code).

 ## Python software